Wube Haile Maryam: Ancestry

-Wube's family originated from the Semien mountains, his father, Haile Maryam Gebre was the governor of the Semien province and belonged to the Orthodox Christian Amharas, his mother, Mintayé of Jan Amora, was a side marriage (or concubine) of his father.
+Of ethnic Amhara descent.
+Wube's family originated from the Semien mountains. his father, Haile Maryam Gebre was the governor of the Semien province and belonged to the Orthodox Christian Amharas, his mother, Mintayé of Jan Amora, was a side marriage (or concubine) of his father.

 Haile Maryam’s had been arranged to marry Hirut Gugsa, who was of Solomonic royal lineage through her mother, princess Amete Selassie, the daughter of Solomonic Amhara king Tekle Giyorgis I. Hirut's father was the Oromo Regent, Ras Gugsa of Yejju.
 Hirut was Haile Maryam's ‘‘legitimate wife’’, their children (and Wube's older half siblings) were Merso, Betul and Yewub-dar.

 ● Merso Haile Maryam was the oldest half-brother and early rival of Wube.

 ● Betul Haile Maryam was the second half brother.
 He was the father of Taytu Betul, the future empress of Ethiopia and wife of Emperor Menelik II.
 Wube was thus an uncle of Taytu.

 ● Yewub-dar Haile Maryam was Wube's older half sister.
 One of the wives of Sabagadis Woldu; the Irob warlord that ruled Tigray province from 1822 until 1831.
 They had one daughter, Yeshimebet Sabagadis; the spouse of Ras Welde Giyorgis Aboye, a cousin of Emperor Menelik II and grandson of Sahle Selassie.

 Career

 Rise of power in Semien

 Wube served as the governor of Welkait on behalf of his father, Dejazmach Haile Maryam.
 Before Haile Maryam death he chose his third son, Wube’s half-Brother Merso, to succeeded him as the governor of semien.
-However, do to the fact that Merso mother was of Yejju origin, Semien military officers choose Wube as the new governor since his mother was native of Semien.
+However, due to the fact that Merso mother was of Yejju origin, Semien military officers choose Wube as the new governor since his mother was native of Semien.

 After Wube's usurpation, his two half brothers and Hirut Gugsa; their mother, fled to Tigray province to their sister Yewub-dar, wife of Sabagadis Woldu.